 By Paul Archer on February 23rd, 2016

 Most people have a far-fetched and ludicrously ambitious idea in their head, something they wish they could put into action if only they had the funds.
 It could be a dream to travel to every country in the world, be the youngest person to reach the poles, ride a penny farthing through Afghanistan in period costume or drive a London Black taxi around the world…

 I’m part of the It’s on the Meter Expedition.
 An attempt to drive a London Black Cab from London to Sydney to break the World Record for the longest ever taxi journey and raise money for the Red Cross.
-We are currently 10,000 miles (a third of the way) through the trip and hope to reach Sydney by September.
-It has been three years in the planning; the majority of this has been spent trying to secure sponsorship with some amount of success.
+This journey was been three years in the planning; the majority of that time was been spent trying to secure sponsorship with some amount of success.

 The expedition has over twenty different sponsors, providing money, parts, advice, services and equipment to help it along the journey.
 The team and I had no public profile, our personal contacts are no better than anybody else’s and we have very few corporate contacts (we only graduated from university last summer), showing that it is possible for anyone to get this level of support.

 I have been regularly asked by other people planning trips for advice on how to go about securing sponsorship.
 That is why I am writing this; these are the things I wish somebody had told me when I was getting started.
 I hope anybody planning a trip finds it helpful and I hope it may inspire people to take that drunken conversation about doing a big trip through to the sobriety of the next morning and onwards from there to the actual planning and implementation!

 You must figure out why somebody is going to give you money.
 People are not just going to give you money to go on holiday; they must get something out of it.
 This could be a range of things, but almost always it’s for publicity, they will invest in your idea if it sounds like the kind of idea that will appear to the greater public.